 Step 3: Before lowering the heat press plate add another piece of the baking parchment paper so the front and back covers of the comic book are insulated by the parchment paper followed by another magazine size backboard.
 Ensure the paper and backboards are aligned from top to bottom.

 Step 4: Lower the heat press plate so it locks securely in place.
 The automatic timer should start and begin to countdown.
 Depending on the comic book and condition, I recommend a heat press of no less than 20 minutes and a maximum of 30 minutes.
 The heat press I have has a maximum timer of 999 seconds which is about 16 and 1/2 minutes.
 Once the timer runs out I usually just note the actual time and revisit the heat press after 5 minutes or so before powering it down.

 Step 5: Once the heat press phase is done you can power off the heat press for cooldown.
-Leave the comic book clamped in the heat press while it cools down for about 30 minutes, you may leave it longer, hours in some cases, depending on the comic book need case.
+Leave the comic book clamped in the heat press while it cools down for a minimum of 30 minutes but preferably an hour or so.
+You may leave the comic in the press to cooldown longer, hours in some cases, depending on the comic book need case.

 Step 6: Once the cooldown process is complete you can remove the comic book gently from the press.
 Remember to use caution removing the comic book as the heat press could still be hot.
 I recommend carefully sliding a backboard under the comic book, kind of like a spatula, and remove it from the heat press bed so it can be moved to a safe place for further examination and to be bagged and boarded.